sandbands/cs-resources/compsci-guide.md

-[Terminology] Module vs Library vs Package vs Framework vs API vs SDK:
+### **[Terminology] Module vs Library vs Package vs Framework vs API vs SDK**

+Note: This is based on *my personal knowledge*, so please correct me if I'm wrong, or if you would like to add on.

 - Module: Reusable source code